 - S = encoded by 85% of strains; O2 stable

-- Anti-Streptolysin O (ASO) Test: ASO titer is not done for the diagnosis of Streptococcal sore throat but for sequelae (complications) that results due to previous infections with Streptococcus pyogenes.
+Anti-Streptolysin O (ASO) Test: ASO titer is not done for the diagnosis of Streptococcal sore throat but for sequelae (complications) that result due to previous infections with Streptococcus pyogenes.

 - Rheumatic fever